digitallinguistics/digitallinguistics.github.io/.github/CONTRIBUTING.md

 ## DLx Style Library

 DLx has its own [style library][2], containing LESS stylesheets and other assets for components used across DLx projects.
-DLx styles are based on the default [Semantic UI][3] theme.
-In most cases, DLx projects use the [LESS distribution][4] of Semantic UI, so that only the styles for individual components need to be included in a project, rather than the entire Semantic UI library.

 ## Contributor Roles